bigbinary/wheel/doc/api.md

 auth_token = user.authentication_token
 ```

-In the following example replace the auth_token value with the value
+In the following example replace the `auth_token` value with the value derived in the above step when appropriate.

-derived in the above step.
+### Show user information

 ```
 curl -v -H "X-Auth-Token: zsCbdiCyDMhb4NxMZCMH" \